tisztamo/Junior/README.md

 Warn: This README is AI generated, just like all the source files of this project.

-# Junior - Your AI contributor which writes itself.
+# Junior - Your AI contributor which codes itself.

 [![Video: Junior codes itself](doc/assets/video_cover.jpg)](https://www.youtube.com/watch?v=W_iwry8uT7E)